-Local health departments play a critical role in responding to the opioid epidemic, and we support appropriate funding of efforts to respond to the opioid epidemic and to implement evidence-based policies and programs for the prevention and treatment of opioid use disorder and its related health consequences.
-We support education on, training on, and distribution of Narcan (naloxone).
-We further support the efforts to reduce the stigma of seeking help.
-School Inspections optional given this task in many counties is handled by another entity.
-Optional would permit the local health officer to handle the inspection if desiredas necessary in those locations where it makes sense.
-Climate Change and Clean Environment
+Local health departments play a critical role in responding to the opioid epidemic, and we support appropriate funding of efforts to respond to the opioid epidemic and to implement evidence-based policies and programs for the prevention and treatment of opioid misuse and overdosedisorder and its related health consequences.
+We support education on, training on, and distribution of naloxone.
+We further support harm reduction activities and all efforts to reduce the stigma of seeking help.

+School Inspections

 Local health officers are required to have a sanitary inspection conducted of each school building and grounds every fall term, per K.S.A.
 65-202.
 Historically, this requirement could be chartered out of via home rule but that ability was lost when HB 2016 was passed in the 2020 legislative special session.
-We support making this statutory requirement
+We support making this statutory requirement optional given this task in many counties is handled by another entity.
+Optional would permit the local health officer to handle the inspection if desired as necessary in those locations where it makes sense.
+Climate Change and Clean Environment